rust-skia/rust-skia/README.md

 `cargo run --example skia-org -- [OUTPUT_DIR]`

 to generate some Skia drawn PNG images in the directory `OUTPUT_DIR`.
-To render with the GPU, use
+To render with OpenGL, use

 `cargo run --example skia-org -- [OUTPUT_DIR] --driver opengl`